MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-dynamic-format-strings.md

     :::image type="content" source="media/desktop-dynamic-format-strings/country-currency-format-strings-dynamic-formula.png" alt-text="Country Currency Format Strings dynamic formula":::

 1. Select a different Country in the slicer.
-The table and line chart visuals should now show the converted currency amount, in the correct format, for that country.
-Try selecting a different county in the slicer to see how the visuals change.
+The table and line chart visuals should now show the converted currency amount, in the correct format, for that country or region.
+Try selecting a different country in the slicer to see how the visuals change.

     :::image type="content" source="media/desktop-dynamic-format-strings/converted-sales-amount-visual.png" alt-text="Converted sales amount visual":::